xingchenzhang/xingchenzhang.github.io/_pages/about.md

 ## Bio

 I am a **Senior Lecturer** in Computer Vision and Artificial Intelligence at the [Department of Computer Science](https://computerscience.exeter.ac.uk/), [University of Exeter](https://www.exeter.ac.uk/).
-I founded and currently lead the **[Fusion Intelligence Laboratory](https://xingchenzhang.github.io/fil/)**.
+I founded and currently lead the **[Fusion Intelligence Laboratory (FIL)](https://xingchenzhang.github.io/fil/)**.
 I also serve as the Deputy Director of Business Engagement & Innovation in the Department of Computer Science.

-Since joining the University of Exeter in April 2024, I have been establishing the Fusion Intelligence Laboratory (FIL).
+Since joining the University of Exeter in April 2024, I have been establishing the Fusion Intelligence Laboratory.
 The lab aims to **develop machine intelligence and information fusion technologies for human benefit**, with applications in computer vision, embodied intelligence, trustworthy AI, and AI for healthcare.
 Our research has been supported by the **Royal Society**, the **Marie Skłodowska-Curie Actions** programme, **NVIDIA**, **UKRI AIRR**, the **Exeter-Fudan Fellowship**, and the **Exeter-Université Paris-Saclay Seed Fund Grant**.

 Before joining Exeter, I spent several years at **[Imperial College London](https://www.imperial.ac.uk/)**, where I worked across research, teaching, supervision, and fellowship roles in the [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/).
 I was a Visiting Researcher and **Marie Skłodowska-Curie Individual Fellow** at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), working with **[Prof. Yiannis Demiris](https://www.imperial.ac.uk/people/y.demiris)**.
 I also served as a **Teaching Fellow**, teaching the Deep Learning module together with [Prof. Krystian Mikolajczyk](https://profiles.imperial.ac.uk/k.mikolajczyk), and as a **Research Associate**, working on robotics, computer vision, and intelligent transportation projects with Prof. Yiannis Demiris and collaborators including [Prof. Panagiotis Angeloudis](https://transport-systems.imperial.ac.uk/).
 I also contributed to student supervision as an **Assistant Supervisor** and a mentor of Activate Student Mentoring Programme at Imperial.
 These experiences have strongly shaped my research vision in human-centered computer vision, multimodal perception, robotics, and AI for real-world applications.